YashojaLakmith/NCryptor/readme.md

 # NCryptor

-NCryptor is a file encryption and decryption tool for Windows built using C# and WinForms which targets .NET 8 It provides an easy-to-use and straightforward graphical interface for encrypting and decrypting personal files using symmetric encryption algorithms.
+NCryptor is a file encryption and decryption tool for Windows built using C# and WinForms which targets .NET 8 and .NET 9 It provides an easy-to-use and straightforward graphical interface for encrypting and decrypting personal files using symmetric encryption algorithms.

 ### Table of Contents
 - [Features](#features)